Guide: How to launch your employee survey + download

 Teams of all shapes and sizes benefit from pulse surveys, their format compliments the structure and working patterns of many different organisations.
 There are many different benefits to using them, here are just a few:

-How can you make sure you get it right for your team?
-Use our tried and tested questions below to help you decide on the best schedule for your employees!
+So, how can you make sure you get it right for your team?
+Use our questions and considerations below to help you decide on the best schedule for your employees.

 Regular survey cadences will help you keep your finger on the pulse of how employees are thinking and feeling.
 They also help you keep an eye on the impact of your changes, leading to more engaged employees and more successful business outcomes.